 This is what is written in German on this memorial made of reddish sandstone together with Jewish symbols and characters portraying desperation and fear.
 But also the cohesion and unity of the remaining Jews against the Nazi Regime.

-To mark where was the building where those Jewish men were arrested, a rose-colored Litfaß column stands 2–3 meters high filled with posters telling the story behind the protest.
+To mark the building where those Jewish men were arrested, a rose-coloured Litfaß column stands 2–3 meters high, filled with posters telling the story behind the protest.
 If you are trying to find this memorial coming from Alexanderplatz, this is the first sign that you are close to the place.

 I have to say that I walked in front of the memorial a few dozen times before I decided to research what it was.
 And I’m pretty sure most of the people that walk past this memorial don’t even know what it stands for.

 You can find the Rosentrasse Protest Memorial close to Alexanderplatz on Rosentrasse.
 If you are coming from Alexanderplatz, you’re going to see it on your left side of a small park.